nightingaleproject/Reference-NCHS-API/README.md

   ID of the submission, not on the content of the message, and is the same behavior as expected when submitting two duplicate copies of a message to the same API.

-* **Duplicate Retrievals**: The NVSS FHIR APIs keep track of which messages have been retrieved via GET requests.
-Subsequent GET requests will not retrieve messages that have already been retrieved.
-  However, the NCHS and STEVE FHIR APIs keep track of which messages have been retrieved separately from each other.
-If a jurisdiction places a GET request through STEVE and subsequently places a GET request directly to NCHS the two requests will contain duplicate messages.
-If for any reason a client implementation needs to make requests through both channels the client is responsible for ignoring duplicate messages that come through both channels using the message ID to detect duplicates.
+* **Response Retrieval Queue**: The NVSS FHIR API keeps track of which messages have been retrieved via GET requests.
+Subsequent GET requests will not retrieve messages that have already been retrieved from the queue.
+If a jurisdiction places a GET request through STEVE and subsequently places a GET request directly to NCHS, the two requests will refer to the same queue.
+If for any reason a client implementation needs to switch from the STEVE endpoint to the backup endpoint, it will not receive any duplicate messages when it makes the switch.

 ## Authentication
 ```